HeroBrine1st/spotify-dumper/README.md

 # Spotify dumper

-Fancy utulity for dumping playlists and liked songs from your Spotify account into file or stdout.
+Fancy utility for dumping playlists and liked songs from your Spotify account into file or stdout.

 ## Installation